stfxecutables/dynamic_loss/paper/notes/notes.md

 reaching the initial learning rate, and then decayed to a minimum learning rate of $10^{-9}$ via cosine annealing [@loshchilovSGDRStochasticGradient2017].

 The initial learning rate and weight decay described above were found via grid search on CIFAR-100 only, over the learning rates $\{0.001, 0.01, 0.05, 0.1\}$ and weight decays $\{10^{-4}, 5 \times 10^{-4}, 0.001, 0.005, 0.01, 0.05,
 0.1\}$, and otherwise using identical training parameters as described above.
+This search was done using the classical cross-entropy loss: base models were trained with the dynamic loss were trained with an initial learning rate of 0.01, $1/10^{\text{th}}$ of the learning rate of those with the classic cross-entropy loss, since larger rates resulted in NaNs.

 Upon completing training, predictions $\hat{\mathbfit{y}}$ were made on the full original training data $\mathbfit{x}$, as were predictions